Introduction

 Read input data, performing basic temporal set up, commodity and process/asset information.
 Consistency check is performed.

-2. Base Year Price Discovery
+2. Commodity Price Discovery

-Asset dispatch is merit order based but is subject to constraints that represent technical or other limits.
+1. Asset dispatch is merit order based but is subject to constraints that represent technical or other limits.

-For commodities, user-defined limits can be minimum, maximum or fixed total or regional output, input or net production by time slice, season or year.
+• For commodities, user-defined limits can be minimum, maximum or fixed total or regional output, input or net production by time slice, season or year.

 3. Agent Investment